raza23/pfwtfp-code-from-pseudocode-average-an-array-atl-web-042219-gap/README.md

 end
 ```

-However this is not typical Ruby style and it'd be surprising, from an
+However this is not typical Ruby style.
+It's a bit over-verbose.
+Most
-experienced Rubyist to see code like this.
-We'd expect it to look more like:
+Ruby developers would expect this to be written closer to the following:

 ```ruby
 def average_numbers(collection)